muratballikaya/loan-application/LoanApplication/README.md

     Response includes username and password which will be used to be signed in as a USER role.

-4- Create loan endpoint is available for users that have USER or ADMIN role.
+IMPORTANT NOTE : Customer is automatically signed up with USER role when creation was completed.
+If signed in by username/ password that have been received from endpoint, user will be able to just acces endpoints that are authorized for USER role.

-    To create a loan, user should send a POST request to /loans endpoint with loan information in the request body.
+4- To create a loan, user should send a POST request to /loans endpoint with loan information in the request body.
     Never forget jwt token in the header of the request as Baarer Authentication.

+    ROLE : ADMIN/USER

     http://localhost:8080/api/loan/create
     POST: {